cda-tum/mqt-ddsim/README.md

 circ.cx(0, 2)     # corresponds to ID 3
 ```

 Then, obtain the simulation path framework qiskit backend.
 You can choose between the `path_sim_qasm_simulator` and the `path_sim_statevector_simulator`.
-The first just yields a dictionary with the results of the performed shots, while the latter also provides the complete statevector (which, depending on the amount of qubits, might not fit in the available memory).
+The first just yields a dictionary with the counts of the measurements, while the latter also provides the complete statevector (which, depending on the amount of qubits, might not fit in the available memory).

 ```python
 from jkq import ddsim